clicon/clixon/example/README.md

 # Clixon example

-This directory contains a Clixon example which includes a simple routing example.
+This directory contains a Clixon example which includes a simple example.
 It contains the following files:
 * example.xml       The configuration file.
 See yang/clixon-config@<date>.yang for all available fields.
 * example.yang      The yang spec of the example.
 It mainly includes ietf routing and IP modules.
 * example_cli.cli   CLIgen specification.